Indigo Foundation Inc

 This foundation does not have a public application process.

-According to public filings and foundation databases, Indigo Foundation Inc "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to public filings and foundation databases, Indigo Foundation Inc "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are awarded at the discretion of the trustees to organizations they have identified and selected independently.
-There is no application portal, no published guidelines, and no process for new organizations to submit proposals.
+Grants are awarded at the discretion of the trustees to organisations they have identified and selected independently.
+There is no application portal, no published guidelines, and no process for new organisations to submit proposals.

 Decision Timeline